-Discover the full insider trade history of Watford Holdings Ltd., a listed equity based in United States.
+Track the Watford Holdings Ltd. stock price and the full management transaction log of the company, a listed equity based in United States.
 Shares are quoted on US US, under the authority of SEC (Form 4).
-Operating in the Insurance sector, Watford Holdings Ltd. has published 36 reports.
-The latest transaction was filed on 9 July 2021 — J. Among the most active insiders: WP Windstar Investments Ltd. The full history is accessible without an account.
+Operating in the Banks sector, Watford Holdings Ltd. has published 36 public disclosures.
+The latest transaction was disclosed on 9 July 2021 (J).
+Among the most active insiders: WP Windstar Investments Ltd. Every trade is openly available.

 25 of 36 declarations